Pete Buttigieg ‘Emerging As A Top Pick’ As He Claims The Top Spot In New Iowa Poll

 — John Aravosis???????? (@aravosis) November 12, 2019

-As previously reported by The Inquisitr, Buttigieg’s surge was apparent as early as October, when a Washington Post/ABC News poll revealed that in a hypothetical match-up with President Donald Trump, Buttigieg bested the president by 11 points, joining Biden, Warren and Sanders as the candidates with double-digit advantages.
+As previously reported by The Inquisitr, Buttigieg’s surge was apparent as early as October, when a Washington Post/ABC News poll revealed that in a hypothetical match-up with President Donald Trump, Buttigieg bested the president by 11 points, joining Biden, Warren, and Sanders as the candidates with double-digit advantages.

 Should Buttigieg secure the Democratic party’s nomination and emerge victorious over Trump in November 2020, he would make history as the first openly gay United States president.